kaanokay/samCRISPR/README.md

 -  The 4th column of sgRNA bed file should contain strand of DNA (either forward or reverse) where sgRNA of interest binds to.

 Limitation:
 -  It is highly recommended to consider CRISPR events that occur in the interval a few bp away from the cut site.
 The tool is currently incapable of identifying CRISPR events that are more far.
-This also means that sgRNA bed file should be limited to only exact sgRNA coordinates.
+This also means that sgRNA bed file should be limited to only exact coordinates of sgRNA.

 ### Cite samCRISPR